andresscyber/active-directory-attack-defend-lab/README.md

 This project demonstrates the deployment of an Active Directory lab environment integrated with Sysmon and Wazuh for detection engineering, threat hunting, and security monitoring.

 The lab simulates common attacker behavior including account creation, privilege escalation, reconnaissance activity, failed logons, PowerShell execution, and malware-related events.
 Security telemetry is collected through Sysmon and forwarded to Wazuh where detections are analyzed and mapped to MITRE ATT&CK techniques.
+The project was designed to simulate real-world SOC analyst and detection engineering workflows, including alert triage, investigation, and MITRE ATT&CK mapping.

 ---